-Press the switch toward the CANCEL position to disable the rear pillar switch and the outside handle.
+Press the switch toward the CANCEL position to disable the rear pillar switch.
 The back door can still be opened and closed using the switch on the instrument panel and keyfob.
+The back door can also be opened manually with the outside handle if the door is unlocked.